d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Also note that for the sake of convenience we did not worry about automagically inferring the input shape here, thus our need to specify the number of features throughout.
-Don't worry, the Gluon `BatchNorm` layer will care of this for us.
+Do not worry, the Gluon `BatchNorm` layer will care of this for us.

 ```{.python .input  n=73}
 class BatchNorm(nn.Block):